facebookresearch/fairseq2/INSTALL_FROM_SOURCE.md

 > [!NOTE]
 > If you plan to only modify Python portions of fairseq2, and if fairseq2
-> provides a pre-built package for your system, we recommend using an editable
+> provides a pre-built nightly package for your system, we recommend using an
-> pip installation as described in
+> editable pip installation as described in
 > [Contribution Guidelines](CONTRIBUTING.md#setting-up-development-environment).